quickdrawsoftware/docs.quickdrawsoftware.com/docs/jitsi-cfn/jitsi-cfn-1-overview.md

 ## Overview

 This CloudFormation stack deploys a production-ready, scalable, and redundant Jitsi Meet cluster spread across multiple availability zones in a single AWS region.
-It is built to support many thousands of simultaneous users and comes with built-in logging, monitoring, and control scripts.
-It can also optionally be configured to use JWT Authentication to further secure access.
+It is built to support many thousands of simultaneous users and comes with built-in logging, monitoring, control scripts, and TURN options for NAT traversal.
+It can also optionally be configured to use JWT Authentication or a Prosody secure domain to control access.
 If necessary, the deployment can be easily customized to add/remove specific Jitsi features and add-ons.

 ## Is this a fit for my use case?